-Trainer (full-time or part-time)
+Trainer – progressive sector or educational equity sector (full-time or part-time)

-The Management Center (TMC) is growing!
-We’re seeking dynamic presenters who love thinking and talking about management to join our expanding training team.
+The Management Center (TMC) is seeking dynamic presenters who love thinking and talking about management to join our expanding training team.
 We have more demand for our training services than we can handle, and a high bar for how we will meet that demand: we need people who can deliver our existing curriculum to a wide range of audiences and answer questions so effectively that participants are left delighted with their experience and eager for more.
 We also need people who are aligned with our views of management – namely, that at the end of the day great managers do what it takes to deliver and sustain results, and that they do that by blending shared ownership and engagement with rigor and accountability – and who bring deep insight and a practical lens on the ways that management intersects with identity, power, and equity.

 Who We Are

 Our mission is to help social change leaders learn how to build and run more effective organizations so they can deliver great results.
 Founded in 2006, we have helped shape the practices of hundreds of influential organizations and thousands of individual managers, focusing in particular on leading progressive organizations working for social change.
 Our clients work on issues – like promoting immigration reform, fighting for racial, economic and gender justice, protecting our environment, and defending voting rights – where they face an inherently uphill battle and so must fight more effectively than their opponents if they are going to win.
 We aim to help them do that by making their organizations as effective as possible, by providing coaching, training, and publications for the broader field.

 Our training program has experienced significant growth in recent years, with demand for our trainings at times outpacing our capacity to meet it (hence the need for new trainers to help us increase the number of trainings we’re able to offer).